mit-history/cfrp-hack/index.md

 # Bienvenue!

-This is a starter kit to help you start a project for the [CFRP](http://cfregisters.org) hackathon quickly.
+This is documentation for using the [CFRP](http://cfregisters.org) dataset.
 Feel free to use as much or as little of these resources and ideas as you find useful.

 > _Please note, this website is itself a [github repository](https://github.com/jamiefolsom/cfrp-hack/), and we would welcome your input on it.
 If you have ideas or questions, or you find problems, please [open a ticket](https://github.com/jamiefolsom/cfrp-hack/issues), or better yet, fork it, fix it, and open a [pull request](https://github.com/jamiefolsom/cfrp-hack/pulls)!_